apphow/LeapYearCalculculator/README.md

   * isLeapYear(2000); -> should return true because 2000 is a leap year

   NOTE: The method isLeapYear needs to be defined as public static.
+  NOTE: Do not add a main method to solution code.